Skip to main content

 The repo lives at homeCore-io/hc-mcp.

-Read-only (always on)
+Read-only (always on, 20 tools)

 ToolEndpointPurpose

-system_healthGET /system/statusOverall health snapshot
+system_healthGET /system/statusFirst-stop overall health

 list_pluginsGET /pluginsStatus of every plugin